threefoldtech/js-sdk/docs/vdc/vdc_grid_requirement.md

 - Nodes with IPv6 interface and HDD disks

-    These nodes will be used to deploy ZDBs that used as storage nodes.
+    These nodes will be used to deploy ZDBs that used as storage containers.

 **Notes:**